-Dwellings are valued on the basis of Existing Use Value (Social Housing).
+Dwellings are valued on the basis of Existing Use Value for Social Housing (EUV-SH).
 This basis was first introduced on 01 April 2001, following the introduction of Resource Accounting in the HRA, with values then being rebased annually, with periodic full revaluation exercises every 5 years, the first year of which has now updated all values to 01 April 2010.
-This has resulted in a decrease in asset values of £1.743M in the year, which is the major part of the net movement in asset values shown above.
+This has resulted in an increase in asset values of £565K in the year, which is the major part of the net movement in asset values shown above.
 This is principally attributable to a difference between the accumulated values from the annual rebasing exercises, and those contained in the recent full revaluation.
-The Major Repairs
+Non-dwelling assets were also revalued as at 01 April 2010.